osohq/oso/README.md

 you will still need the Rust stable toolchain installed in order to build the core.

+To build the WebAssembly core for the Node.js library, you will need to have [`wasm-pack`][wasm-pack] installed and available on your system PATH.

 #### Language requirements

 To work on a language library, you will need to meet the following version